Find Affordable College Courses

 Statesboro, GA

-Georgia Southern University came in at #24 in this year’s edition of the Most Popular Engineering Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the town of Statesboro, GaSou is a public school with a very large student population.
+Georgia Southern University did quite well in this year’s ranking of the most popular places for engineering students to get a bachelor’s degree.
+It came in at #24 on the list.
+Located in the distant town of Statesboro, GaSou is a public college with a fairly large student population.

 Women make up 16% of the engineering majors at the school.